almarklein/mypaas/README.md

 setup Traefik, and deploy Docker containers that have the right labels so that Traefik handles them in the right way.
 Plus it adds powerful analytics for all your apps.
-Website traffic is logged server-side, without coockies, respecting the end user's privacy.
+Website traffic is logged server-side, without cookies, respecting the end user's privacy.

 ## How it works